'Story of My Street': Gentrification and neighborhood change in Durham

 "If I were to end up in a 'cool neighborhood' I would want to be the good gentrifier," she added.
 "If that is even possible."

-Local home builders say they are struggling to keep up with demand.
-New home starts in the region still haven’t returned to the pre-recession levels of 2007, a fact that could be said for most places across the country, as builders struggle with increased land costs and a labor shortage.
+Local home builders say they are with demand.
+New home starts in the region still haven’t returned to the pre-recession levels of 2007, a fact that could be said for most places, as builders struggle with increased land costs and a labor shortage. struggling to keep upacross the country

 “I have been 25 years in the business, and I have never seen such demand (for new homes),” said Gian Hasbrock, president of the Home Builders Association of Durham, Orange and Chatham Counties, earlier this year.